-- Under the Senior Referrals Analysts and/or Consultation & Accommodation Manager’s supervision, the Referrals Analyst manages various referrals in accordance with the Tsleil-Waututh Nation Stewardship Policy.
+- Under the Senior Referrals Analyst or Consultation & Accommodation Manager’s supervision, the Referrals Analyst manages various referrals in accordance with the Tsleil-Waututh Nation Stewardship Policy.
 This includes:

 - Determining potential impacts of proposed development projects, policies or plans on Tsleil-Waututh’s Indigenous rights, title and interests including assessing cumulative impacts and future implications, and providing impact/benefit analyses where required.

 - Facilitating the environmental review of projects, plans and policies proposed within the Tsleil-Waututh Consultation Area.
 Critique the processes of assessment and contribute solutions for improvement.

 - Assessing potential benefits, including educational or economic opportunities for members of the Tsleil-Waututh Nation.